vanti-dev/sc-bos/docs/install/dev.md

    It might be `172.18.0.4`, but if that doesn't work you can find the correct IP by doing:
    `docker network inspect bsp-ew_default` and looking for `bsp-ew-db-1`

-_The following steps will have been applied automatically if you used the above docker-compose file:_

-3. Create a database called `keycloak`
-4. Create a database called `smart_core`
-5. `CREATE EXTENSION "uuid-ossp"` in the `smart_core` database.

-Individual database tables are created by the relevant systems when they are started for the first time.

-## Keycloak

-1. [Login](http://localhost:8888) using the username and password defined in the docker-compose file (admin/admin)
-2. Import realm `smart_core` from `manifests/keycloak/realm-smart-core.json` (the import option is on the 'add realm' page, available in the dropdown next to the current realm name (which is likely 'Master'))